infinigrove/SR700-Artisan-PDServer/README.md

 # Drivers

-Please refer to OpenRoast wiki page on [installing drivers](https://github.com/Roastero/Openroast/wiki/Installing-Drivers) to ensure you have the appropriate drivers installed.
+USB Drivers are automatically installed for Linux.
+For Windows please refer to OpenRoast Software and Driver installation page (https://github.com/Roastero/Openroast/blob/master/docs/wiki/users_installing_windows.md) to ensure you have the appropriate USB drivers installed.

 # Setting Up A Development Environment

-Requirements are Python3 and [Artisan](https://github.com/artisan-roaster-scope/artisan/releases) (tested with v1.0.0)
+Requirements are Python3 and [Artisan](https://github.com/artisan-roaster-scope/artisan/releases) (tested with v1.5.0)

 **Ubuntu Linux**